Playa Del Carmen Restaurant Guide

 El Fogón

-El Fogón, in the North End, is one of the top rated restaurants in Playa del Carmen for a reason, the best tacos.
-This wildly popular eatery serves delicious tacos, fajitas, and refreshing fruit juices.
+El Fogón, on Avenida Constituyentes in Centro, is one of the top rated restaurants in Playa del Carmen for a reason, the best tacos.
+Now recognized by the Michelin Guide for “Good Cooking”, this wildly popular eatery serves delicious tacos, fajitas, and refreshing fruit juices.
 Don’t miss the tacos al pastor shaved right off of the trompa (vertical meat spit), flank steak tacos, and other tasty Mexican favorites.

 Cocina Doña Paula

 If you want to feel like someone prepared a home cooked meal for you, try Cocina Doña Paula in Centro.
 Slow cooked traditional specialties are the featured attraction here.
 Four talented ladies serve up meal combos daily.
-Make sure to try the authentic Sopa Aguada.
+Make sure to try the authentic Sopa Aguada along with the pozole, mole poblano, and cochinita pibil.
 Cocina Doña Paula is known for large, hearty meals made from the heart.
+The restaurant is cash only.

 La Brocherie

-Come for the famous and sumptuous Mexican rotisserie chicken at La Brocherie in Centro.
+Come for the famous and sumptuous rotisserie chicken marinated in pineapple juice and herbs de Provence at La Brocherie in Centro.
 Combos come with a variety of fixings and rice and tortillas.
-One of the chefs is Parisienne, you can often catch French classics, if you’re lucky.
+One of the chefs is Parisienne, you can often catch French classics, if you’re lucky – including French onion soup and mussels marinière on Wednesdays and Fridays.
 Looking for a French classic, try the chicken cordon bleu with blue cheese sauce.
+La Brocherie is cash only.

 El Nativo

-Stop by El Nativo, in the North End, to satisfy all your breakfast cravings.
+Stop by El Nativo, on 30th Avenue near Constituyentes, to satisfy all of your breakfast cravings.
 The restaurant has lighter fare like fruit smoothies and fresh fruit plates or more hearty American or Mexican style breakfasts including homemade classics.
 Don’t miss the large and refreshing fruit juices blended right in front of you, and the classic chilaquiles.

 El Hongo